 Casio G-Shock DW-6900

-This came out in the early 90s and quickly became the watch of choice for Navy Seals.
+The 6900 model, like the 5600, was originally introduced in 1995 and quickly became one of the most famous and iconic cases.
+G-SHOCK is releasing several new Limited Edition watches to commemorate the 25th anniversary of the company’s founding.
+In the early 90s this quickly became the watch of choice for Navy Seals.
 G-Shock, as a consequence, became famous for this all over the world.

 The watch itself is shock and waterproof (up to 200m).
 It will stay illuminated for a short time once the backlight button has been released.
 It’s incredibly versatile and cost-effective.